E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Quantum_Smolyak/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-This module is a quantum ab initial code applying the Smolyak algorithm, designed for the quantum simulation of molecules.
+This module is a MPI parallelization of quantum dynamics code applying the Smolyak algorithm, designed for the quantum simulation of molecules.

 Purpose of Module
 _________________

+The module is intended to provide an efficient parallelization of quantum ab initial simulation with Smolyak algorithm.
+The final code will be available for switching between MPI and openMP according to the interested system and the cluster resource available.
+A MPI-openMP hybrid implementation might be also available according to the progress.

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment